pro0pegasus/pro0pegasus/README.md

 # Welcome to My GitHub Repository! 👋

-Hi, I'm **Yassine Borak**, a front-end developer and aspiring software engineer with a passion for creating sleek, user-friendly web applications.
+Hi, I'm **Yassine Borak**, a Full-Stack Developer and aspiring software engineer with a passion for creating sleek, user-friendly web applications.
 This repository showcases some of the projects, experiments, and ideas I'm working on to grow as a developer.

 ## 🌟 About Me